GEOS-DEV/geosPythonPackages/docs/geos_xml_tools.rst

 GEOS XML Tools
 --------------------------

-The `geosx_xml_tools` python package adds a set of advanced features to the GEOS xml format: units, parameters, and symbolic expressions.
+The `geos-xml-tools` python package adds a set of advanced features to the GEOS xml format: units, parameters, and symbolic expressions.
 See :ref:`PythonToolsSetup` for details on setup instructions, and `Advanced XML Features <https://geosx-geosx.readthedocs-hosted.com/en/latest/coreComponents/fileIO/doc/InputXMLFiles.html#advanced-xml-features>`_ for a detailed description of the input format.
 The available console scripts for this package and its API are described below.